-What is Gout?
-Gout describes a number of disorders in which crystals of monosodium urate monohydrate derived from hyperuricaemic body fluids give rise to inflammatory arthritis (swollen and inflamed joints), tenosynovitis (swelling of muscle tendon and its covering sheath), bursitis (swelling in the spaces of joints) or cellulites (swelling with redness and fluid collection), urolithiasis (kidney stones) and kidney disease.
+Gout describes a number of disorders in which crystals of monosodium urate monohydrate derived from hyperuricaemic body fluids give rise to inflammatory arthritis (swollen and inflamed joints), tenosynovitis (swelling of muscle tendon and its covering sheath), bursitis (swelling in the spaces of joints) or cellulitis (swelling with redness and fluid collection), urolithiasis (kidney stones) and kidney disease.

-Gout is a collection of disease, mainly affecting small joints.
-It is also related with disorders of kidney.
+Gout is a collection of diseases, mainly affecting small joints.
+It is also related to disorders of the kidney.

 It is predominantly seen in males (above sixteen years) and is seldom seen in females before menopause.
 It is the most common cause of inflammatory joint disease in men over 40 years.

 Uric acid concentration in the body fluids depends upon the balance between purine synthesis and uric acid elimination through the kidneys and intestine.